AndrijaS37N/cs102-checkers-game-master/README.md

 <h3>Project boot + A short personal note. 🏴</h3>
 <p>Made in NetBeans IDE, modified in IntelliJ IDEA.
 Run the Main.java class in the source dir or build a JAR file in your IDE and run it instead.
-It was interesting checking out a project that I made back when I had just started learning engineering.
-Woo!
 </p>
+<p> It was interesting checking out a project that I made back when I had just started learning engineering.
+Woo!</p>
 <p>
 In the words of fookin' Shakespeare:

 > Small commitments become big commitments.

+... or whatever. 😄
 </p>

 #### Project snapshots: